dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 // ...
 ```

 If `printUsagePromptAndExit()` returned `Void` instead of `Never` you would get a buildtime error with the message: "*'guard' body must not fall through, consider using a 'return' or 'throw' to exit the scope*".
 Using `Never` you are saying in advance that you **never** exit the scope and therefore compiler won't give you a buildtime error.
-Otherwise, you should add `return` at the end of guard code block, which doesn't look nice.
+Otherwise, you should add `return` at the end of the guard code block, which doesn't look nice.

 ## Takeaways